nomad-coe/nomad/README.md

 ## Change log

 Omitted versions are plain bugfix releases with only minor changes and fixes.

+### v1.1.6
+- application dashboards with solar cell as an example
+- detailed selection of schemas and reference targets in ELN GUI elements
+- reference navigation in archive browser sections and on the entry overview
+- new workflow model and updated workflow parsing/normalization for computational codes
+- examples from FAIRmats experimental material science area
+- search for custom quantities
+- initial implementation of bundle import/export from CLI
+- formalized and documented configuration and metainfo annotations
+- new build system for docker image and Python package

 ### v1.1.0
 - example uploads